 I’m Vivian.

-I'm a NYC-based UX/UI Designer who enjoys creating usable, accessible and seamless experiences for all.
+A NYC-based UX/UI Designer who enjoys creative problem-solving with usable, accessible and seamless experiences for all.

 A global automotive company has a mobile app called myCar**, which allows their customers to control their vehicle's temperature and check the location of their vehicle.